-On December 31, 2012, we entered into an Agreement for Purchase and Sale of Assets (the "Purchase Agreement") with Phytosphere Systems, LLC whereby the Company acquired certain assets of Phytosphere in exchange for an aggregate payment of \$35,000,000, payable in five (5) installments of either cash or common stock of the Company, in the sole discretion of the Company.
-The closing of the transactions contemplated by the Purchase Agreement occurred on January 29, 2013.
-At the closing, the Company issued to Phytosphere 900,000 shares of common stock in satisfaction of its first payment obligation due under the Purchase Agreement.
-On April 4, 2013, the Company issued to Phytosphere 1,000,000 shares of its common stock in satisfaction of its second payment obligation due under the Purchase Agreement.
+On December 31, 2012, we entered into an Agreement for Purchase and Sale of Assets (the "Agreement") with PhytoSPHERE Systems, LLC ("PhytoSPHERE") whereby the Company acquired certain assets of PhytoSPHERE in exchange for an aggregate payment of \$35,000,000, payable in five (5) installments of either cash or common stock of the Company, in the sole discretion of the Company.
+The closing of the transactions contemplated by the Agreement occurred on January 29, 2013.
+At the closing, the Company issued to PhytoSPHERE 900,000 shares of common stock in satisfaction of its first payment obligation due under the Agreement.